ichanghe/ichanghe/README.md

 - 👋 Hi, I’m @ichanghe
 - 👀 I’m interested in javascript vue nodejs
 - 🌱 I’m currently learning electron
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m using github to save my study path
-- 📫 How to reach me ...
+- 📫 you can reach me across changhe@bookask.com

 <!---
 ichanghe/ichanghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.